Glenanne gang: Later developments

 The circumstances of a number of the murders attributed to the Glenanne gang were re-investigated by the PSNI Historical Enquiries Team, established in 2005 to investigate unsolved murders committed between 1968 and 1998, with a particular brief to investigate any evidence of state involvement in such killings.
 In addition to reports on individual murders, assurances were given that the HET would also produce an overarching report into the pattern of activities of the gang as a whole.
 By May 2010 about 80% of this report had been completed.

-However, in early 2014 it became clear that the HET was no longer proceeding with the broader review, and later that year due to budget cuts the HET was wound up altogether, with its remaining activities absorbed back into the PSNI with a much narrowed remit.
+However, in early 2014 it became clear that the HET was no longer proceeding with the broader review; later that year, due to budget cuts, the HET was wound up altogether, with its remaining activities absorbed back into the PSNI with a much narrowed remit.

 In February 2015 relatives of victims of the gang won an application for a judicial review of this decision at the High Court in Belfast.
 This review found, in July 2017, that the decision by PSNI Chief Constable Matt Baggott had effectively prevented an "overarching thematic report" into the activities of the Glenanne gang had breached the victims' families' rights as defined in Article 2 of the European Convention on Human Rights.